ayannauhuru/ayannauhuru.github.io/README.md

 [View](https://public.tableau.com/app/profile/ayanna.uhuru/viz/ChurnRateDashboard_17374220175330/ChurnRateDashboard)

-Created a dynamic dashboard using **Tableau**, resulting in visualizations of trends in the churn rate of customers of a telecommunication company relating to tenure, pricing, and more
+Created a dynamic dashboard using **Tableau**, resulting in visualizations of trends in the churn rate of customers of a telecommunication company relating to tenure, pricing, and more.

 ## Work Experience
 **Sales Associate @ H&M (_June 2022 - Present_)**